I'm interested in going on a walkabout while I'm in Australia. How do I go about preparing/finding out more about this?

 Have a look at our safety tips for Australia here:

-As for someone to organise a tour for you, one of our partners is World Expeditions (worldexpeditions.com.au) and i recently travelled to the Northern territory with one of their guides, and they were excellent. over 6 years ago
+As for someone to organise a tour for you, one of our partners is World Expeditions (worldexpeditions.com.au) and i recently travelled to the Northern territory with one of their guides, and they were excellent. almost 7 years ago